-Initially, I led their research funding effort and won a college grant that took care of the cost of our parts.
+Initially, I led the research funding effort and won a college grant that took care of the cost of our parts.

 My good friend Steve Murphy, taught me everything I know about machining, manufacturing and testing high precision parts.
 After a semester of design work, Steve and I built most of the parts in three weeks of winter break.

 This prototype went on to evolve into a larger, flight worthy engine that is being developed for Embry-Riddle’s attempt at launching the world’s first college rocket to put a satellite into space.
 You can track its progress here.